scrapd/scrapd/.github/CONTRIBUTING.rst

   maintainers, to add the appropriate label to it.
 Use the `@scrapd/scrapper` mention in the comments.

 * Unless explicitly asked, `Pull Request`_ which don't pass all the CI checks will not be reviewed.
-  Use the `@scrapd/scrapper` mention in the comments if to ask maintainers to help you.
+  Use the `@scrapd/scrapper` mention in the comments to ask maintainers to help you.

 Commit example
 """"""""""""""